Staraner/Blooket-Hacks-1/fishing-frenzy/README.md

 # SetFish.js

-### Automaticly makes the fish youve catched worth 100000000 (only use if you already have a fish catched.
+### Automaticly makes the fish youve catched worth 100000000 (only use if you already have a fish catched).